Kaos2121/Klgr-Version-1.2-Keylogger/README.md

    ./klgr.exe
    ```

-Test the keylogger on a controlled environment to ensure it captures keystrokes and sends them to the Discord webhook correctly.
+Test the keylogger in a controlled environment to ensure it captures keystrokes and sends them to the Discord webhook correctly.

 ## Usage